burlinson/AI/_posts/2026-04-11-AI-Governance.md

 There’s likely a whole raft of new jobs that will be created by AI Governance.
 People who understand how AI architectures really work are going to be in high demand.
 One of the key roles will be an AI Officer.
 That role will not only include driving AI innovation but also owning AI risk and the implementation of an enterprise AI Governance framework.

-It took a while for Data Governance frameworks to become ubiquitous, and then some time after that for business areas to fully own their data to deliver trusted business insights.
-Similarly, AI Governance needs to be fully embraced by the underlying business areas so that AI can make trusted business decisions.
+It took a while for Data Governance frameworks to become ubiquitous, and then some time after that for business teams to fully own their data to deliver trusted business insights.
+Similarly, AI Governance needs to be fully embraced by the underlying business teams so that AI can make trusted business decisions.

 The rapid ascent of Agentic AI likely means AI Governance needs to be embraced much faster this time around.